intel/he-toolkit/kit/README.md

 run the `hekit` commands from anywhere.

 Also, the `init` command can be executed with `--default-config` flag.
-This will create a directory `~/.hekit` in the user's home directory and create the `default.config`.
-This directory will be where all components built and installed by `hekit` will be kept.
+This will create a directory `~/.hekit` in the user's home directory with `default.config` and `plugins/plugins.toml` files.
+This directory will be used to store all components and third party plugins installed by `hekit`.
 ```bash
 cd <he-toolkit-root-directory>
 ./hekit init --default-config